Do you hear a ticking noise from your dash when the ignition key is on? Does

 hang in there.

-hand threaded in, install the remainder of the screws.
+hand, once hand threaded install the remainder of the screws.
 Do not tighten the first

 screw you have threaded in until all of the screws because it will make the remainder of the screws harder to

 After cover has been re-installed start the engine to test the repair job by

 turning the climate control on and moving the controls from hot and cold and from defrost to the mid and floor

 positions to ensure the new actuator is working as it should.

 Here is this job being done to pick up on additional tips and information before you begin.

 Begin by identifying the problem either defrost, mid or floor, or

 temperature modes not working.
 Then locate and identify the actuator to be replaced.

 These units can be either hanging in front of you or in a little more obscure places such as on the side the